 The Company is a for-profit listed public company limited by shares, incorporated and domiciled in Australia.
 The Company's shares are publicly traded on the National Stock Exchange of Australia and on the OTC markets in the USA.

-The Company's registered office and the Group's principal place of business are:
+The Company's registered office and principal place of business is: